Ask AI

 Function: Add data set to Line chart

-Enables the addition of a complete data set to a "Line chart UI element", facilitating dynamic data visualization.
-This action allows you to define the data points, appearance, and behavior of a new line within an existing line chart.
+Enables the addition of a complete data set to a "Line chart ui element", facilitating dynamic data visualization.
+This action allows you to define the data points, appearance, and behavior of a new line or update an existing one within your chart.

 Input

-• Line chart UI element (PART): The specific Line chart on your page where you want to add this new data set.
-This is a required input.
+• Line chart ui element (PART, required): The specific Line chart component on your page where you want to add or update a data set.

-• Name (STRING): The display name for this data set, which will appear in the chart's legend.
-This is a required input.
+• Name (STRING, required): The display name for this data set, which will typically appear in the chart's legend.

-• Line type (SELECT_ONE): Choose the style of the line.
+• Line type (SELECT_ONE, optional, default: "Solid"): The visual style of the line.

 • Solid: A continuous line.

-• Area transparency (NUMBER): How transparent the filled area beneath the line should be.
+• Area transparency (NUMBER, optional, default: 0): Controls how transparent the filled area beneath the line is.
 Enter a value between 0 (completely transparent) and 1 (fully opaque).

-• Smooth lines (BOOLEAN): Set to True if you want the line to appear smooth and curved, or False for sharp, angular lines.
+• Smooth lines (BOOLEAN, optional, default: False): Set to True if you want the line to appear smooth and curved, rather than sharp and angular.

-• Points (STRING): A list of numbers, separated by semicolons (e.g., 10;20;15;30), that represent the Y-axis values for each point in the line.
-The X-axis labels are automatically generated based on the order of these points.
-This is a required input.
+• Points (STRING, required): A list of numbers, separated by semicolons (e.g., "10;25;15;30").
+These numbers represent the Y-axis values for the data points.
+The X-axis labels are automatically generated based on the order of points (first point = first label, second point = second label, etc.).

 Output

-This action does not produce a direct output variable.
-Instead, it modifies the specified "Line chart UI element" by adding the new data set to it, which will then be visually updated on your page.
+This action does not produce a direct output value.
+Instead, it modifies the specified "Line chart ui element" by adding or updating the data set and its visual style.

 Execution Flow